PLEASE SHARE ELECTRONICALLY ♻ DO

 Become an effective environmental evangelist, but in a gentle way that won’t

 make people avoid you.
-(Remember that it’s not everyone’s #1 concern...yet.)
+(Remember that it’s not

-With friends and family who will listen, share what you’re learning about our
+everyone’s #1 concern...yet.)
+With friends and family who will listen, share

-ecosystem and biodiversity.
+biodiversity.
 Share your ideas on how we can all have an impact.
+We can do more

-We can do more with a larger army.
-You can decide for yourself where you stand
+with a larger army.
+You can decide for yourself where you stand on the causes

-trend, the fallout from ongoing climate change has been observable for decades.
+change has been observable for decades.

 Here are my current recommendations: